jucian0/turbo-version/README.md

 # Turboversion

-This is a command-line tool that allows you to bump the versions of your packages in a monorepo project according to Semantic Versioning.

-By automating the versioning process, **Turboversion** can save developers time and reduce the risk of errors that can occur when version numbers are assigned manually.
+This is a command-line tool that allows you to bump the versions of your packages in a monorepo project according to Semantic Versioning.By automating the versioning process, **Turboversion** can save developers time and reduce the risk of errors that can occur when version numbers are assigned manually.
 Additionally, using semantic commit messages can help improve communication and collaboration among team members by providing clear and consistent information about the changes being made to the codebase.

 ## Usage